 Why Is Rigor Important in the Classroom?

-At its core, the three R’s framework and accompanying rubrics give educators a starting place to design instruction and assess student progress.
+At its core, the three R’s framework and accompanying rigor, relevance, engagement, and relationships rubrics give educators a starting place to design instruction and assess student progress.
 The starting point is rigor, one of those terms that sparks debate in the K–12 world.
 In too many schools, rigor in the classroom is just more stuff: more homework, more worksheets, more exams.
 Yet, in today’s increasingly complex world, we know that our young people need to make sense of tons of information that’s coming at them through multiple mediums.
 The three components of rigor—thoughtful work, high-level questioning and academic discussion—don’t ask teachers to add more to a student’s plate.
 Rather, they push educators to make intentional decisions about the content students are learning, how they integrate that content, and how they engage with others to show their mastery.